sheshankgujjari/jenkins-installation-steps/README.md

 9. Now in the `Jenkinsfile` in the `environment` set the ID

-The pipeline is now created, push code to GitHub to see the pipeline run
+The pipeline is now created, push code to GitHub to see the pipeline

+### Java Maven Project

+1. Navigate to `Dashboard->> Manage Jenkins ->> Manage Plugin`

+2. Now search for `GitHub Integration Plugin` and `Maven Integration Plugin` and click on Download now and install after restart.

+3. Navigate to `Dashboard->> Manage Jenkins->> Global tool Configuration`

+4.